rmeyerth/slop-site/blog/2023-06-09-release/index.md

 ```
 Grammar references are defined within a pair of square brackets.
 You can have one or more references to other tokens based on whether you want a
 fixed but deferred responsibility to another token, or a branch.
 At this stage I also need to introduce the idea of token types.
 By default all
-tokens have a PRIMARY type.
-However, you can now define SECONDARY tokens which can't be used on their own but are dependant on other tokens.
+tokens have the default PRIMARY type assigned.
+However, you can now define tokens to be SECONDARY where they can't be used on their own, but
-In the above example, the ForToken is a PRIMARY with both FixedLoopToken and VariableLoopToken's being SECONDARY.
+are dependent on other tokens.
+In the above example, the ForToken is the PRIMARY with both FixedLoopToken and VariableLoopToken's being SECONDARY.

 In somewhat of a divergence, the SingleLineToken is a PRIMARY but the MultiLineToken is a SECONDARY.
 Why is this?
 Well, as part of normal code
 you could define:
 ```
 myVar = 1 + 1;
 ```
-You would not however do the same with a multi-line brackets unless it belonges to another token.
+You would not however do the same with a multi-line brackets unless it belongs to another token.
 Of course this up to the individual and their
 language so this can always be changed.
 A token can be defined as a SECONDARY by calling the overloaded Token constructor here:
 ```java
 public FixedLoopToken() {